 With reference to the US, Balsam and Yin (2012) study how companies and shareholders respond to the introduction of SOP by examining either the changes, if any, companies make in their executive compensation programs in advance of the initial say on pay vote (i.e. in 2010) and the determinants of say on pay in its first application in 2011.
 In line with their intuition, the authors find that firms modified their compensation packages in 2010 by reducing CEO compensation, especially those firms that overpaid their CEOs in the previous year.
-Moreover, they show that shareholder voting on say-on-pay is not random, but systematically related to compensation practices: shareholders are more likely to vote against executive compensation that cannot be explained by economic factors.
-Among the components of the compensation package, shareholders are more likely to vote against the compensation package, shareholders are more likely to vote against the compensation package, shareholders are more likely to vote against the compensation package, shareholders are more likely to vote against the compensation package when they contain "other compensation", namely perquisites, such as private jets or country club memberships.
+Moreover, they show that shareholder voting on say-on-pay is not random, but systematically related to compensation practices: shareholders are more likely to vote against executive compensation when the firm pays a large absolute amount of CEO compensation, has a large increase in CEO compensation from the prior year or has a larger amount of compensation that cannot be explained by economic factors.
+Among the components of the compensation package, shareholders are more likely to vote against the compensation package when they contain "other compensation", namely perquisites, such as private jets or country club memberships.